 Board Committees and Charters

-The OPPD Board of Directors has established five committees to focus its attention on certain topics with major significance to OPPD’s business:
+The OPPD Board of Directors has established four committees to focus its attention on certain topics with major significance to OPPD’s business:

-This Senior Management Information lists the senior managers and their respective areas of responsibility.
+The Executive Leadership Information lists the executive leadership team members and their respective areas of responsibility.

 OPPD has internal policies in place to maintain and lay out the structures of corporate oversight.
 The following documents or regulatory links provide corporate oversight information and company expectations regarding employee business practices and ethics.